Emmaliind/IS1200-project/README.md

 # IS1200-project
-Snake game on a MIPS processor written in C in the course Computer Hardware Engineering
+Computer Hardware Engineering.
+Snake game on a MIPS processor written in C.